 In simpler terms, you must prove that the insurance company wrongfully denied you benefits that you were entitled to receive under the terms of a contract.
-This denial of benefits caused you to suffer a harm.
+This denial of benefits caused you to suffer harm.

 Examples of Bad Faith

-An insurance company acts in bad faith when there is no reasonable justification for their actions.
+An insurance company acts in bad faith when there is no reasonable justification for its actions.
 There are many different behaviors that could be considered bad faith.
 Here are a few examples of conduct that may be considered bad faith.